Oct

 Bear

-- May underperform during trend-driven markets
+- May underperform peers in highly stylistic markets

 See the latest research note on Alliance Witan here >